 Section 4.12 Treasurer.
 The treasurer shall be a corporate director and shall oversee and monitor the corporate funds, shall keep, or cause to be kept, a full and accurate record and account of all receipts and disbursements, deposits, investments, all monies and liquid assets in the name and to the credit of the corporation in such depositories as may be approved by the board of directors.
 The treasurer shall submit a report of the financial condition of the corporation at all regular meetings of the board, and at such other times as are requested by the board.
 The treasurer shall submit for approval of the board a year end financial report, and shall oversee preparation of and shall recommend annual capital and operating budgets for the corporation to the board.
 The corporate books of account shall be open at all reasonable times to inspection by any director.
-The assistant treasurer shall be a corporate employee and not a director, shall be responsible to the treasurer in the absence or inability to act of the treasurer, or as directed by the chief executive officer.
+The assistant treasurer shall be a corporate employee and not a director, shall be responsible to the treasurer, shall report to the COO, and shall perform all duties incident to the office of the treasurer in the absence or inability to act of the treasurer, or as directed by the chief executive officer.